12 keys’ Codeine Addiction Treatment In Florida

 With the worldwide increase in opioid use and overdoses, codeine use has come under new scrutiny.
 The FDA issued warnings in recent years to restrict the use of codeine in children following tonsil or adenoid surgery.
 In 2015, they began a complete re-evaluation of the safety of codeine, especially in children.

-What to Know About Codeine
+What You Should Know About Codeine

 Codeine comes in a variety of forms, including tablets, syrup, and suppositories.
 Users can also inject the drug into the muscle or vein.
 Codeine produces its effects by forcing the brain to release its stores of dopamine.
 Dopamine is the body’s natural pain reliever, and the dopamine rush is the high that individuals experience.
 Unfortunately, chronic abuse of codeine changes how the brain manages its production and storage of dopamine.
 This is why it’s easy for people to develop codeine addiction.

 All opioid drugs change how the brain perceives reward and pleasure.
 The brain learns that abusing the opioid is the quickest way to feel good.
 When a person begins using codeine – and especially when the individual uses more than prescribed, and for longer than necessary – the brain learns that it doesn’t need to release dopamine on its own.
-All it has to do to feel happy is get more codeine, and that is the birth of a chemical dependency.
+All it has to do to feel happy is to get more codeine, and that is the birth of chemical dependency.

 Like all opioids, codeine attaches to certain receptors in the brain and other areas in the central nervous system.
 It interferes with normal signals meant for those receptors.
 This is how the codeine blocks the pain messages from getting through.
 The condition that is causing the pain still exists, but the brain is not registering that pain.